keyboardcrash32/LiveSplit.Ultimate-DOOM/README.md

 ## Features
  - Automatic splitting
- - Automatic Timer Start, Stop and Resetting, all of which can be toggled
+ - Automatic Timer Start, Splitting and Resetting, all of which can be toggled
  - Pauses on loads
  - Splitting Chapters only